 Grades of D

-There is no max/min # of times you can get a D. But, if you earn several poor grades and your semester gpa, overall gpa, or major gpa drop below a 2.0, you will be put on Probation (at the very minimum).
-Also, a student cannot graduate with a cumulative gpa or major gpa below 2.0.
+There is no maximum or minimum number of times you can get a D grade at Rutgers.
+But, if you earn several poor grades and your overall GPA, or major GPA drop below a 2.0, you will be put on Probation (at the very minimum).
+Also, a student cannot graduate with a cumulative GPA or major GPA below 2.0.

 If you get a D in any course, you can choose to retake the course.
 If you do not retake it and move on in the sequence of courses (ex. you get a D in calc 2 then move on to take calc 3), you cannot repeat the D for Grade Replacement.
 See Repeated Course/E-credit for more information.
 If you get a C in any course, you are not allowed to retake it for a grade.
 If you attempt to do this, the new grade will be removed from the gpa and credit totals.

 Raising the GPA